 Second, you can collect as much data as you want, such as the history of the dealer, the skill of your fellow players, the way the table has been paying out tonight, and even extrapolate that across all the tables in the casino, but that doesn't offer the relevant insight at this specific moment in time, which is what you need if your objective is to beat the dealer.

 Finally, why does the Casino offer Blackjack as a game, if it's common knowledge that if you play according to the odds and execute basic strategy correctly, you stand a chance of winning?
 Well, apart from the fact that it still retains the edge because the dealer gets to go last, and there are other esoteric rules that tilt the odds back in the house's favor, they know that most people don't have the knowledge, or the recommended action to take based on the situation.

 Just like playing blackjack without reliable data, your business decisions are a gamble, regardless of the analytics and visualization tools you've invested in.
 Most applications and data warehouses end up operating on inaccurate data.
 BI and analytic tools still require you to sift through mounds of irrelevant data to find what you need.
 And process-driven apps like CRM, don't encapsulate the best practices or offer recommended actions of what to do given even the most common scenarios.

-The concepts will be showcased at this week's events where Reltio will be exhibiting.
-We helped stack the cards in their favor by showing them the Reltio Modern Data Management PaaS, with Data-driven applications that tilted the odds their way.
+Reltio has helped leading companies stack the cards in their favor by showing them the Reltio Modern Data Management PaaS, with Data-driven applications to tilt the odds in their favor way.
 If you'd like to know more, contact us, and we'll send you an actual professional tournament deck of cards that could save and make you and your business a fortune.